-One of the most essential tasks in your wedding planning process is to decide When and Where you both want to get married.
-Choosing “the where” is one of the biggest decisions to be made and if unprepared, it can be stressful.
-Once you come across a venue that has set your heart pumping, here are 10 questions to ask when touring wedding venues in Alberta, Canada.
+One of the most essential tasks in your wedding planning process is deciding When and Where you will have your wedding.
+Choosing “the where” is one of the biggest decisions.
+If unprepared, it can be stressful.
+Once you come across a venue that has set your heart pumping, here are 10 questions to ask when […]

 Every couple is different.
 So discuss what type of wedding venue you prefer.
 Choosing the right place whether it is a rustic barn, a grand hotel ballroom, a mountain venue or a garden, your venue should reflect what your taste help your vision for your wedding come to life.